gavinbunney/terraform-provider-kubectl/docusaurus/docs/data_filename_list.md

 title: kubectl_filename_list
 ---

-This data source allows you to retrieve version information and other application properties of Bitbucket Server.

 This provider provides a `data` resource `kubectl_filename_list` to enable ease of working with directories of kubernetes manifests.

 ## Example Usage